-It may sound complicated, but there’s no need to panic.
 The expression “in lieu” is actually French for the word “instead.”
-So a payment in lieu of taxes, or PILT, is a payment you make instead of paying taxes.
+So, a PILT is what you pay the federal government instead of paying taxes.

-However, nowadays, the government recognizes that its buildings benefit from municipal services such as water, roads and garbage removal even though they do not pay taxes.
-PILTs are a means for the government to compensate the municipalities for these services without changing the constitution or giving up its overall exemption.
-PILTs are meant to help municipalities but also local businesses who would have to pay extra if the government didn’t shoulder its fair part of the load.
+The government recognizes that its buildings benefit from municipal services such as water, roads, and garbage removal even though they don’t pay taxes.
+PILTs allow the government to compensate the municipalities for these services without giving up its overall tax exemption status.
+PILTs help municipalities who’d have to pay extra if the federal government didn’t shoulder its fair part of the load.

-In practice, it is the municipality’s job to apply for a PILT, directly to the Crown corporation (Canada Post, VIA Rail, etc,) that occupies its territory to receive the payment.
-The taxes that can be replaced by PILTs include real property taxes, frontage or area taxes, business occupancy taxes and service charges.
+It’s the municipality’s job to apply for a PILT directly to the Crown corporation (Canada Post, VIA Rail, etc.) that occupies its territory to receive the payment.
+PILTs replace taxes such as real property taxes, frontage or area taxes, business occupancy taxes, and service charges.

-For cities, counties, villages and other local authorities that host federal buildings, PILTS can be a significant source of income.
-If you are involved with any of these administrations, look into how PILTs are being treated, and make sure to maximize your return.
+PILTs can be a significant source of income for cities, counties, villages, and other local authorities that host federal buildings.
+If you’re involved with any of these administrations, look into how PILTs are treated in your province/territory, and make sure to maximize your return.